Jeremy Valeriote is certainly familiar with close calls; he’s less familiar with coming out on the winning end of one.

 “We’ll see in the next few weeks if that narrative has any validity,” he said.
 “We don’t even know the results of tonight and where the final [seat] count lies and I think the speculation that I won’t be able to be effective or be of influence, I think it’s a mistaken understanding of what an MLA is, which is to serve the people of the riding and not necessarily be a part of the government or opposition.”

-It's true that much remains to be seen with how the final balance of power will shake out in B.C.
-The provincial election turned out to be as close as pollsters predicted, with the final outcome sitting on a razor’s edge given that several races were too close to call late Saturday night.
+It’s true much remains to be seen with how the final balance of power will shake out in B.C.
+The provincial election turned out to be as close as pollsters predicted, with the final outcome sitting on a razor’s edge given a pair of races were too close to call late Saturday night.
 At press time, the NDP was projected to claim 46 seats—one shy of a majority—to the Conservatives’ 45, and the Greens’ two, Valeriote’s included.
-As it turns out, however, several of those close races will go to judicial recount—as the Sea to Sky’s did in 2020—with the final winner not determined until Oct.
+As it turns out, however, close races in the Juan de Fuca-Malahat and Surrey City Centre electoral districts will go to judicial recount—as the Sea to Sky’s did in 2020—with the final winners not determined until Oct.
 26 to 28.

 An ocean of difference